New representations for all sporadic Ap\'ery-like sequences, with applications to congruences: Constant term and binomial representations for sporadic sequences

 \subsection{Known diagonal representations}

 Bostan, Lairez and Salvy \cite[Thm.~3.5]{bostan2017} proved (algorithmically) that if $\{u_n\}_{n \ge 0}$ is a binomial sum then the g.f. of $u_n$ is a diagonal of a rational function.
 Hence, every sporadic sequence is the diagonal of some rational function.
-We are aware of the following explicit diagonal representations for the 10 sequences $\mathbf{A}$, $\mathbf{B}$, $\mathbf{C}$, $\mathbf{D}$, $\mathbf{F}$, $(\gamma)$, $(\delta)$, $(\alpha)$, $(\epsilon)$, $s_7$ and $s_{10}$: \begin{itemize} \item Zagier \cite{zagier2009} already explained how his Sporadic sequences have constant term representations (cf. Verrill \cite{verrill1999}).
-In particular, $\mathbf{B}$ is the constant term sequence of
+We are aware of the following explicit diagonal representations for the 10 sequences $\mathbf{A}$, $\mathbf{B}$, $\mathbf{C}$, $\mathbf{D}$, $\mathbf{F}$, $(\gamma)$, $(\delta)$, $(\alpha)$, $(\epsilon)$, $s_7$ and $s_{10}$: \begin{itemize} \item Zagier \cite{zagier2009} (cf. Verrill \cite{verrill1999}) already explained how his Sporadic sequences have constant term representations, but this has been worked out only in a few cases: $\mathbf{A}$ is the constant term sequence of